Policy and Program

 2. Intervening; and

-3. Documenting all incidents of violence in the workplace.
+3. Documenting all incidents of violence or threats of violence in the workplace.

 B. University Police will copy Human Resources on all incidents involving workplace violence.
 Human Resources will maintain an internal tracking system of all threats and incidents of violence.
 On an annual basis, this spreadsheet of incidents will be reviewed with the Workplace Violence Prevention Advisory Committee.